dbo99/csdvr----calsimII-data-vis-in-r/README.md

 E. In `control.r`, three main choices/blocks to run:

-  - 1: read in libraries,  functions, and csv data (do sparingly as ~1/6 min read-in time per scenario)
+  - 1: read in libraries,  functions, and csv data (do sparingly as ~1/6 min read-in time per scenario) (~500 mb each)

   - 2: generate plots in batches with pre-defined templates for common DVs of interest -- calls scripts of many plots